ToolSelf: Unifying Task Execution and Self-Reconfiguration via Tool-Driven Emergent Adaptation: Appendix

 \textbf{6. \texttt{file\_analyzer} (File Analysis Tool).} The tool definition prompt is shown in Sec.~\ref{sec:tool_definitions}.
-An intelligent tool designed specifically for multimodal file analysis, supporting two major file categories: text documents and images.
-For text documents (PDF, Word, Excel, PowerPoint, TXT, Markdown, etc.), it employs a document parser for intelligent chunking, using the same backbone as the inference agent $\pi_i$ to extract relevant information and evidence based on user-specified objectives.
-For image files (JPG, PNG, GIF, BMP, WebP, etc.), it employs the \texttt{Qwen3-VL-30B-A3B-Instruct} multimodal model for visual understanding and content extraction.
-This tool, through its goal-directed information extraction mechanism, returns only key content relevant to user objectives, effectively avoiding context overload from lengthy raw file content.
-It is particularly suitable for handling multimodal tasks with attachments in the GAIA benchmark.
+For text documents such as PDF, Word, Excel, PowerPoint, TXT, and Markdown files, it uses a document parser and goal-directed extraction to return task-relevant content; for image files such as JPG, PNG, GIF, BMP, and WebP, it uses \texttt{Qwen3-VL-30B-A3B-Instruct} for visual understanding.
+This tool is mainly used for multimodal GAIA tasks with attachments.

-\textbf{Environment Interaction Configuration.} We adopt differentiated environment interaction strategies tailored to the evaluation environment characteristics of different benchmarks.
-For SWE-bench Lite, the inference agent interacts with Docker-based sandbox environments through \texttt{code\_interpreter}, \texttt{execute\_bash}, and \texttt{str\_replace\_editor}, with each test instance running in an independent container to ensure environment consistency and reproducibility.
-For other tasks, the inference agent's aforementioned tools interact directly with the local environment.